Quick Check List to Start Summer Training, Required Forms & Deadlines

 1. Prevention of injury

-2. An increase of aerobic capacity which enables your body to process oxygen more efficiently and run faster times
+2. An increase in aerobic capacity which enables your body to process oxygen more efficiently and run faster times

 3. A strong base that prevents you from “peaking” too early and will allow you to peak later in the season.
 Study the following Mileage Goal Plan, and look at the previous year’s training and personal bests.
 Take some time and decide what you want to accomplish during the upcoming season.
 Set your goals for the miles per week and goal times for a 3-mile course and at Mt.
 SAC (a quite-hilly course).
 Do not change from the group you are assigned without the coach’s approval.

 MILEAGE GOAL PLAN